cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 Step 2.
 Assemble the legs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-IMPORTANT: Calibrate your motors BEFORE attaching to legs and ensure Motor IDs are correct
+IMPORTANT: Calibrate your motors BEFORE attaching to legs and keep track of Motor IDs.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. raw:: html